Lycos Europe: The Winding up of Lycos Europe

 In November 2008, Lycos Europe announced that shareholders had called for its liquidation.
+At the time Terra owned 32% of the company and Bertelsmann 20%.

 Over the following months, it sold as many of its assets as possible and liquidated.
 Sold assets included the sale of the Danish portal Jubii, the Lycos Chat (which at the time was both the Lycos & Yahoo Chat in Europe) was transferred to a new operator on March 9, 2009, and for a short while rebranded as the Noesis Chat.
 The Lycos Chat now forms part of Lycos, Inc. (USA) collection of sites, Love@Lycos was sold to a Swedish company.
 Lycos Europe sold further businesses: the news search Paperball was taken over by Paperball GmbH, Munich.
 The search engine Fireball now belongs to Ambrosia AG, Zug (Switzerland).
 Trademark and domains of the French Email-Service Caramail were taken over by United Internet AG, Montabaur.
 Conversis hosting GmbH continues the free hosting service MultiMania.
 Since liquidation, Lycos Inc withdrew the right for Lycos Europe to use their name and therefore, Lycos Europe are still partially trading under the name Jubii Europe.